A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Squirrels change color according to the season, turning white in winter and therefore difficult to see.

-Explore the fascinating regions and landscapes of Finland and discover their traditions and history.
+Browse the fascinating regions and landscapes of Finland and discover their traditions and history.
 By subscribing, you'll receive information about Finland once a week.

 If you're planning a trip to Finland, it's because you love nature!